 Horseshoe Bend is probably the closest a person can come to witness the erosion of the Colorado River.
 This section of the river curves into a near-perfect circle, creating a monumental peninsula.
 Because of its unique curvature, Horseshoe Bend is a favorite destination for photographers and sightseers alike.
 Visitors can stand right on the edge and gaze down and the Colorado River rushing below.

 The best way to experience the entirety of Horseshoe Bend, though, is from the sky.
-Papillon tours to Page, Arizona fly directly over this stunning river bend and passengers can fully capture its incredible canyon walls and snap professional-looking aerial photos.
+Horseshoe Bend Air Tours fly directly over this stunning river bend and passengers can fully capture its incredible canyon walls and snap professional-looking aerial photos.

-What is the best month to visit Antelope Canyon?
+What is the best time to tour Antelope Canyon?